About Services Process Scope Regulatory Updates Legal Notice Privacy Policy Contact

 Toys January 2026

-Regulation (EU) 2025/2509 was published in December 2025 and entered into force on 1 January 2026..
+Regulation (EU) 2025/2509 was published in December 2025 and entered into force on 1 January 2026.
 It replaces the Toy Safety Directive and introduces a mandatory Digital Product Passport for toys.
+The DPP is in addition to the EU Declaration of Conformity and does not replace it.
 The DPP must be accessible through a QR code, registered in the EU digital registry, and kept available for ten years after market placement.
 The regulation also tightens chemical requirements and introduces additional implications for connected and AI integrated toys.

 In force 1 January 2026.